Copyright © All Rights Reserved

 First Floor: There is a very large bedroom room with two single beds, There is a separate master double bedroom with en-suite shower room with basin & WC.

-Gardens: In the garden area there are patios's to the front and rear, several picnic tables and benches and a gas BBQ.
+Gardens: In the garden area there are patios's to the front and rear, several picnic tables and benches and a French BBQ.

-Misc : On request there is a stair gate, a high chair and a cot available and also a fire guard, there are a number of games to play both inside an out including boules and Trivial pursuit, there are also a number of DVD's and video's to watch, two of the bedrooms have a small TV.
+Misc : On request there is a stair gate, a high chair and a cot available and also a fire guard, there are a number of games to play both inside an out including boules and Trivial pursuit, there are also a number of DVD's and video's to watch, the double room has a small TV.
 The outside garden now has a full enclosed area to restrict small children wondering, please note the property adjoins a large pond so small children should be supervised.

 Free WIFI Access